o3de/o3de.org/content/docs/userguide/terrain/heightmap-rotate.md

 ---
-description: ' Use the Terrain tab on the &rollup-bar; in &ly-editor; to rotate a terrain heightmap. '
+description: ' Use the Terrain tab on the Rollup Bar in Lumberyard Editor to rotate a terrain heightmap. '
 title: Rotating a Terrain Heightmap
 ---